eidoom/personal-webpage-generator/content/post/nginx.md

 I have [a few services running on my home server](../../tags/server), so I set up a simple web page with links to each service.
 To generate (static) content, I decided to use [pandoc](https://pandoc.org/) to generate html from a Markdown file.
-Since I didn't bother with any styling, it's ugly, but simple.
 I used [Nginx](https://nginx.org/) to serve the web page.

 ## Installing Nginx and pandoc